New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Simulation Results

 \section{Simulation Results}

-In this section, extensive simulations are conducted to verify the tightness of the FER upper bounds we derive in Section III, to demonstrate the rate performance of the improved transmission scheme we propose in Section IV, and to show the complexity reduction of the BD-M algorithm we propose in Section V.
+In this section, we conduct Monte Carlo simulations to verify the upper bounds derived in Section \ref{section3} and demonstrate the gain of rate performance obtained by leveraging the TITT scheme.
+Also, we would show that the BD-M algorithm proposed in Section \ref{section5} matches well with the proposed TITT scheme.